softsyst/sdr_tcpip/README.md

 # sdr_tcpip
 ## rtl_tcp
 **TCP/IP Server for I/Q data delivered by RTL-SDR dongles**
-- The rtl_tcp server, based on the well-known software of **osmocom**, has significantly been enhanced and is continuously being improved by [rundfunkforum](https://www.rundfunkforum.de/viewforum.php?f=11) user **Oldenburger**.
+- The rtl_tcp server, based on the well-known software of **osmocom**, has significantly been enhanced and is continuously being improved by [rundfunkforum](https://www.rundfunkforum.de/viewforum.php?f=11) user **Oldenburger**, aka on GitHub **old-dab**.
-- For some of the enhancements, visit the [QIRX History Page](https://qirx.softsyst.com/QIRXHistory).
+- It is strongly recommended NOT to use the files of this repository here, as they are mere copies of the ones of GitHub user old-dab.
-- Binary is included in the [QIRX download package](https://qirx.softsyst.com/Download).
+Please use old-dab's files to have always the latest version of rtl_tcp.

 ## airspy_tcp
 **TCP/IP Server for I/Q data delivered by Airspy devices**